The latest way to store your content

 How can I get a Cloud?

 You get a Cloud with any network drive that can be connected to your home network, providing it offers the Cloud interface.
-The Western Digital My Book Live Duo is a great product for storage as well as the Cloud.
+The Western Digital My Cloud storage drive is a great product for storage as well as the Cloud.

 If you have one or more Apple products, then Apple's iCloud is free to use as long as you have the latest iOS 5 software on your Apple devices.
 It stores all your music, photos, documents and more, and wirelessly pushes them to all your devices.
 So if you download something on your Mac or PC, it will appear on your iPad or iPhone as well without having to sync the devices.